ImranIsmailRehman/redis-cluster/README.md

 3. **Running the Test Script**:

-After the services are up and running, execute the test script:
+After the services are up and running, Docker Compose will automatically execute the test script in the `redis-test` service.

 ## Configuration

 - Docker Compose configuration is located in `docker-compose.yml`.
-- Redis configuration templates for each node are in the `./docker-data/` directory.
+- Redis configuration for the master and slave are in `redis-master.conf` and `redis-slave.conf`.
+- Sentinel configuration is in `sentinel.conf`.
-- Twemproxy configuration is in `nutcracker.yml`.
+- HAProxy configuration is in `haproxy.cfg`.
-- The test script `redis-test.js` is used to validate the setup.
+- The test script `redis-test.sh` is used to validate the setup.

 ## Notes

-- Twemproxy does not support all Redis commands (e.g., `INFO`).
-The test script avoids using these commands.
-- Direct connections to Redis nodes are recommended for commands not supported by Twemproxy.
+- HAProxy is configured to route traffic to the Redis master node.
+It performs health checks to ensure it connects to the master.
+- Redis Sentinel manages the failover process, automatically promoting a slave to master if the current master fails.
+- The test script `redis-test.sh` checks the basic connectivity and functionality of the Redis setup through HAProxy.

 ## Contributing